UTSCCSCC01/finalprojects22-fit/doc/sprint0/done.md

 	- i.e., lose 1 lbs/week until X weight.
 - Users can have nutritional/training advice depending on goals
 	- I.e., if weight loss of 1bs/week, set daily caloric budget at TDEE - 500cal.
-- Users can customize my profile with things I've unlocked
+- Users can customize their profile with things the user have unlocked
 - Users can add friends in app

 ### Gameification

-- Users can see my progress abstracted in a fun yet meaningful way.
+- Users can see their progress abstracted in a fun yet meaningful way.
 	- Level system?
 - Users can see friends' work out achievements in the app
 - Users can share work out achievements in the app built-in social media